-There are several different types of meningococcal bacteria including A, B, C, Y and W135.
+There are several different types of meningococcal bacteria including A, B, C, Y and W.

-- there have previously been limited outbreaks of meningococcal disease due to group A
+- there have previously been outbreaks of meningococcal disease due to group A

 How common is meningococcal disease?

-It’s more common in winter and spring.
-The highest rates of meningococcal disease occur in children aged under 5 years and young people aged 15 - 19 years, but people of any age can be affected.
+It's more common in winter and spring.
+The highest rates of meningococcal disease occur in children aged under 5 years and young people aged 15 to 19 years.
+But, people of any age can be affected.

 How is meningococcal disease spread?

-Meningococcal disease can easily be passed from one person to another.
+Meningococcal disease can easily spread from person to person.

-The bacteria can be spread through close contact such as:
+The bacteria can spread through close contact such as: